xprogamer008/TheOtherHostRoles/README.md

 New Aditions:

+- A different Doctor added.
+- Original Doctor renamed to nurse
 - Werewolf can Vent now.(the ability still doesnt work)
 - The Glitch can Vent now.(the ability works by petting your pet. not by venting)
 - Swooper has his own Custom Vent image.